-B. W. Budd has returned after several weeks' absence in Detroit.
+B. W. Budd has returned after several weeks' absence in

-Harry Woods returned last Monday from a three weeks' trip

-to Porto Rico.
+Harry Woods returned last Monday from a three weeks' trip to Porto Rico.

 W. A. Dudley has returned from Los Angeles, his former home, and has brought his mother to the Inn for a short stay.

-Among the recent arrivals at the Inn are: Mrs. E. H. Twombly and child, of Manhattan; W. S. Hernon, New York; Edward O'Neil, Pittsburgh, who is visiting his daughter, Mrs. George K. Reed; Mrs. G. H. Gerould.
-Princeton, N. J., who is visiting her mother, Mrs. B. M. Fullerton; Mrs. H M. Sieber and daughter, Miss Margaret B. Sieber, Forest Hills; Mr. and Mrs. John Middleton, Brooklyn; Mr. and Mrs. G. B Wells and family, Boston; Mr. and Mrs. J. D. Wilkinson and Master Eric Wilkinson, Philadelphia; Mr. and Mrs. Milton and Mrs. Milton Feasley and little son, Chicago; Fred L. Williams, New York; Stephen J. Burke, who has joined Mrs. Burke for a short stay before returning to London; and C. M. Smith, Mr. and Mrs. Bryan (formerly residents of Forest Hills), and Mr. and Mrs. C. J. Detweiler, all of Greenwich, Conn., who are guests of O. C. Harn.
+Among the recent arrivals at the Inn are: Mrs. E. H. Twombly and child, of Manhattan; W. S. Hernon, New York Edward O'Neil, Pittsburgh, who is visiting his daughter, Mrs. George K. Reed; Mrs. G. H. Gerould, Princeton, N. J., who is visiting her mother, Mrs. B. M. Fullerton; Mrs. H. Sieber and daughter, Miss Margaret B. Sieber, Forest Hills Mr. and Mrs. John Middleton, Brooklyn; Mr. and Mrs. G. B. Wells and family, Boston; Mr. and Mrs. J. D. Wilkinson and Master Eric Wilkinson, Philadelphia; Mr. and Mrs. Mile Feasley and little son, Chicago; Fred L. Williams, New York Stephen J. Burke, who has joined Mrs. Burke for a short stay before returning to London; and C. M. Smith, Mr. and Mrs. Bryan (formerly residents of Forest Hills), and Mr. and Mrs. C. J. Detweiler, all of Greenwich, Conn., who are guest of O. C. Harn.

-Forty prominent New York hotel managers gave a complimentary dinner to the manager of the Inn, George J. Bermbach, who recently was elected to the office of vice-president.
-The sumptuous menu enjoyed by all was followed by afterdinner speeches by some of those present, on which the catering department of the Inn was highly complimented.
+Forty prominent New York hotel managers gave a compenentary dinner to the manager of the Inn, George J. Bermentary dinner to the manager of the Inn, George J. bach, who recently was elected to the office of vice-president The sumptuous menu enjoyed by all was followed by after dinner speeches by some of those present, on which the catering department of the Inn was highly complimented.

-Extensive plans for improvements are now under way, to take care of the ever-increasing demands for accommodations and dining-room service at the Inn.
+Extensive plans for improvements are now under way, take care of the ever-increasing demands for accommodations and dining-room service at the Inn.